 About The Savvy Backpacker

-This site differs from most other travel sites because I mainly focus on all the nitty-gritty details of planning and preparing for a trip — not the destinations themselves.
+This site differs from most other travel sites because we mainly focus on all the nitty-gritty details of planning and preparing for a trip — not the destinations themselves (although we are starting .

 I was born and raised in the Midwest.
 I grew up in Kansas City, Missouri and lived in Madison, WI for a year.
-Then in the summer of 2011 my wife got an internship in Paris so we packed our bags and moved to a tiny 7th floor studio in the City of Light.
+Then in the summer of 2011 my wife got an internship in Paris, so we packed our bags and moved to a tiny 7th floor studio in the City of Light.

 We decided to bring him to Paris with us.
-We soon found out how hard (and expensive) it was to board him in Paris so we chose to bring him with us as we traveled… and he has become quite the European travelers.
-He even has his own pet passport.
-He love squirrels, peanut butter and socks.
+We soon found out how hard (and expensive) it was to board him in Paris, so we chose to bring him with us as we traveled… and he has become quite the European traveler.
+He even has his own pet passport!
+He loves squirrels, peanut butter, and socks.

 The History Of The Savvy Backpacker

 I noticed something when I was researching my first European backpacking trip.
 I saw that most backpacking sites offered very little well-researched content — most information was just fluff.
-I spent countless hours wading through hundreds of websites but I never found one site that gave me all the information I wanted.
+I spent countless hours wading through hundreds of websites, but I never found one site that gave me all the information I wanted.

 Then I went on my first trip to Europe.
 As a solo-traveler I got a lot of opportunities to talk to many other backpackers.
 I picked up a lot of helpful information from the experienced backpackers and I learned a lot of things that the guide books never talk about.
 After a few months of travel I noticed that many of the novice backpackers were struggling with the same issues I faced when was just starting out.

-When I returned home I was often asked for backpacking advice by my friends and I got the idea to create a high quality site about backpacking in Europe — a site that I would want to actually use.
-My vision was to build a site that was well designed, user friendly and had tons great information.
+When I returned home I was often asked for backpacking advice by my friends and I got the idea to create a high-quality site about backpacking in Europe — a site that I would want to actually use.
+My vision was to build a site that was well designed, user friendly, and had tons great information.
 This is how The Savvy Backpacker was born.
 I hope you find it useful.

 Want to Support The Savvy Backpacker?